Generic Name: eplerenone (e-PLER-en-one)

 - Inspra should be used with extreme caution in CHILDREN younger than 4 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Inspra while you are pregnant.
-It is not known if Inspra is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Inspra.

 Possible side effects of Inspra: